Category: Budapest 2

 With advances in nuclear weapons, specifically the neutron bomb, the bunker’s ability to withstand the anticipated Armageddon came under question.

-A caretaker couple took over maintenance of the facility and kept like the air circulation, heating and humidity control in working order.
+A caretaker couple took over maintenance of the facility to keep things like air circulation, heating and humidity control in working order.

 Finally opened to the public in 2006, the present-day museum was opened in March of 2008.